.png)

 Seaport

-Located in the South Street Seaport, The Little Shop is tucked away behind a bodega.
-Their cocktail list includes concoctions like the Purple Vesper (Empress Gin, Lillet Blanc, shop-made lavender bitters) and Sour Candy (Suntory Whiskey, pear brandy, honey, lemon).
-You’re able to purchase small bites from their shop and the speakeasy’s staff will plate them for you.
-Just keep in mind that it’s closed on Mondays.
+The Little Shop is tucked away behind an unassuming bodega in the Seaport.
+Their cocktail list includes concoctions like the Purple Vesper (Empress Gin, Lillet Blanc, shop-made lavender bitters) and Sour Candy (Suntory Whiskey, pear brandy, honey, lemon), and you can purchase small bites from the shop to snack on while you sip.

 Where: 252 Front St, New York, NY 10038